-Demanding and meticulous audiophiles will love the Sony MDR-1R.
-Sony had really mastered its signature sound which is rich, detailed, and highly textured.
+Sony MDR-1R offer a great, audiophile-centric sound quality.
+It offers a rich, detailed, and highly textured sound.
 You can actually hear vivid sounds of guitar, percussions, drums etc. as separate instruments rather than a convoluted, distorted mixture of sound signals.
-The ass is also very clear and crisp with enough thumping power.
-It’s also perfect for movie viewing.
+The bass is also fairly clear and crisp with enough thumping power.
+It’s also a solid headset for movie viewing.
 The sound effects and the dialogues are in a full HD mode with this headphone.

 Design wise, it looks hip enough but not really that cool.
 If you’re used to wearing large, over-ear headphones, the neckband design can feel very bizarre to you.
 It can also be uncomfortable, especially for people with bigger heads, since the neckband has a fixed length (approximately 13 inches).
-However, the degree of comfort continues to be a grey area, regardless of the headphone because there is no such thing as universally comfortable or uncomfortable.
-Who knows, a neckband headphone may fit you just right.
+However, the degree of comfort continues to be a grey area, regardless of the headphone because there is no such thing as universally comfortable or uncomfortable headphone.

 As for the accessories, it comes with a 1.5 meter cable, but our testers reported that it’s susceptible to breaking.
 It also does not have a mic, so it’s exclusively for listening music.

 While it is a product from Sennheiser, you may consider lowering your expectations because this low-end model does not come up to par with the demands of an avid audiophile.
-However, its sound quality is decently clean and balanced enough to satisfy a regular casual listener.
+However, its sound quality is still decently clean and balanced, enough to satisfy most casual listeners.
 The only issue, though, is with its volume.
-Our test users wish that the max volume could have been a bit louder to counter external noises.
+We wished that the max volume could have been a bit louder to counter external noises.
 Other than that, it sounds good.

 As for the design, it is quite innocuous since there’s nothing extraordinary or anything that’s offensive about it.
 It’s pretty much like your regular over-ear headphones you usually associate with DJs.

-Beats fans may easily label this Koss headphone as hideous.
-It certainly does look like it came from the ancient civilization, but is oddly comfortable.
+It certainly does look like it came from the ancient civilization, but it is oddly comfortable.
 Koss has a design they call the ‘comfort zone’ which features a mechanical tool that allows you to adjust the clamping pressure of the headphone against your head.
 The earpads are also sufficiently cushioned.
 It’s also ultra-portable because of its collapsible headband which you can easily place in the case that comes with it.
 It looks different, but it’s comfortable.

-I find it weird that the Koss Portapro Headphone is one of the most overlooked headphones on the market today.
+The Koss Portapro Headphone is arguably one of the most overlooked headphones on the market today.
 It offers a balanced and crisp bass and a detailed and highly textured mids and highs.
-Audiophiles will really appreciate the quality of sound this headphone is capable of producing, notwithstanding that its priced at a very affordable price tag.
-If you are an audiophile shopping for low-end headphones for mobile use, I highly suggest you to consider this pair of headphones.
+Its overall sound quality is inclined to pleasing audiophiles.

 Top Pick: V-Moda Crossfade 100

-The V-Moda Crossfade 100 tops this list because of its harmonious combination of a strong built, a chic design and a great sound quality.
-In terms of design, the CliqFold design allows it to endure countless instances of neglect from the owner and makes it a very durable pair of bass headphones that will last for a long time.
-It’s comfortable and attractive to look at.
+The V-Moda Crossfade 100 is our top pick from our shortlist because of its harmonious combination of a strong built, a chic design and a great sound quality.
+In terms of design, the CliqFold design allows it to endure countless instances of neglect from the owner and makes it a durable pair of bass headphones.

 The most important thing about the Crossfade 100 is its versatile sound capacity.
 It has a powerful and punchy bass, and it’s also capable of emphasizing mid and high frequencies.
-It’s basically a bass headphone with a unique sensitivity to an audiophile’s sensibility.
-With this headphone, I can listen to EDM music with all the head-banging involved with every bass drop it exudes and then muse with the works of Mozart an hour later.
-There’s no question as to how it captured both the hearts of bass lovers and audiophiles alike.
+It’s a bass headphone with a unique sensitivity to an audiophile’s sensibility.

 Audio Technica ATH- M50X also is worthy of recognition because of its sound quality that is arguably equally good, if not better than, that of the V-Moda Crossfade 100.
 Like the Crossfade 100, its sound also has an emphasis on the bass.
 It’s also versatile because it can effectively deliver crisp and detailed treble registers.
 It’s a professional monitoring headphone and audiophiles who like a bit more bass won’t be disappointed with this pair of headphones, in terms of sound.
-It’s cheaper than the V-Moda 100, but falls behind in terms of its design and additional features.
+However, it falls behind in terms of its design and its feature set.

-Lastly, the JVC HA-SZ2000 also needs to be recognized for the unique bassy experience only it can provide.
-Since it is built and designed to be a subwoofer in the shape of a headphone, bass fanatics can experience powerful, heart-thumping bass drops and rhythms with the JVC HA-SZ2000.
-People who consider buying this headphone have to be resolute fans of EDM and hip-hop music to enjoy the full extent of its bass services.
-Other than the big, fat bass it consistently delivers, there’s nothing much to tell.
+Lastly, the JVC HA-SZ2000 also needs to be recognized for the unique bassy experience it can provide.
+Since it is built and designed to be a subwoofer in the shape of a headphone, its capable of producing powerful, heart-thumping bass drops and rhythms.
+However, other than the big, fat bass it consistently delivers, there’s nothing much to tell.